trizen/raku-rosettacode/programming_tasks/C/Create_a_two-dimensional_array_at_runtime.md

-Line 2: The list replication operator <tt>xx</tt> will automatically thunkify its left side so this produces new subarrays for each replication.
+Line 2: The list replication operator `xx` will automatically thunkify its left side so this produces new subarrays for each replication.